BestReviews is reader-supported and may earn an affiliate commission. Details

 Fully charge your foldable keyboard before the first use.
 Most arrive only partially charged so you can't be sure how long the battery will last.

-Consider buying a stand for your tablet or smartphone, too.
+Consider using a stand for your tablet or smartphone, too.
 Otherwise, it will be awkward to view the screen while you type.

 A. Unless your desktop computer is Bluetooth-compatible, you won't be able to use the majority of foldable keyboards with it.
 However, those that connect to devices via a USB cable will work with a desktop computer.